 Translation: your business could have exposure for activities performed in a state several years in the past and you have now exposed yourself to sometimes 5-6 years of past due tax liability for all your sales or income earned in a particular state.
 For many of our clients, up to 9.25% of all of their sales volume in California and in other states where they have not been collecting tax is not exactly small potatoes.

-A quick word about residency.
 Many individuals that live in California or do business here are shocked to learn about the tax consequences of major life transition events (moving to a different state but maintaining some connection with CA, sales of companies or other exits, certain investments in companies within state lines, etc.).
-The capabilities of our multi-state planning and defense are not just limited to businesses, as we can utilize our skill set to assist individuals as well.

 Simply put: we execute the strategy that we have diligently researched in order to help you or your organization meet its objectives.
 Obviously the outcome of this execution varies from client to client, but the approach is the same.
 We work efficiently to manage resources and tackle the solution no matter how small or how complex.